Undergraduate Students Course Registration

 Undergraduates may drop or add a course(s) online during the first seven class-days of the semester.
 Undergraduates only may drop a course, including a sixth course, until October 1 in the fall semester and February 15 in the spring semester in their Associate Dean’s office.
 After the extended drop period, undergraduates who withdraw from a course will have a “W” recorded in the grade column of their academic record.

-The last date to withdraw from a spring course with a “W” or to withdraw from the University is December 2, 2013.
+The last date to withdraw from a fall course with a "W" or to withdraw from the University is December 2, 2019.

 Problems you may encounter when registering: